Cast Iron Sample Preparation

 When sectioning cast iron samples, use standard cutting techniques similar to carbon steel.
 Cast iron is generally softer than hardened steel, so standard abrasive cutoff wheels work well.
 The key is to minimize damage that could affect graphite preservation later in the process.

-MAX-D abrasive cut-off blades designed for general ferrous metals including cast iron.
-For very hard cast irons like ADI, MAX-VHS series blades may be more appropriate.
+Medium resin-bonded Al₂O₃ blades designed for general ferrous metals including cast iron.
+For very hard cast irons like ADI, a hard-bond blade for hardened steels may be more appropriate.

-- Use MAX-D series blades for general cast iron grades, or MAX-VHS series for very hard cast irons like ADI
+- Use a medium resin-bonded Al₂O₃ blade (general ferrous category) for typical cast iron grades, or step up to a hard-bond Al₂O₃ blade (hardened/case-hardened steel category) for very hard cast irons like ADI

 - Use a standard abrasive cut-off wheel (0.5-1.0 mm thickness)